-During 2014 we incurred \$17.1 million of net loss and LAE, nearly all of which represented net losses in connection with 2014 U.S. and European wind and hail events.
+During 2014 we incurred \$17.1 million of losses and LAE, nearly all of which represented losses in connection with 2014 U.S. and European wind and hail events.

 We did not incur any loss and LAE during 2013.

 Reinsurance Acquisition Costs